mar10outof10/tweeter/README.md

 - Button to close tweet
 - Additional tweaks to layouts between different devices to really make things shine
 - Registration and functionality for logging users in and out

+## Known Bugs
+- Tweets start as being written 4 minutes ago (maybe not the case on other computers?)